alyssaduan/Spring2018-Project-Churn-Model/README.md

 # Spring2018-Project-ChurnModel

+This repository contains python codes for the SUNY-Buffalo Data Science final project.

 In this project, we use 11 factors to predict whether a customer will churn to another company.

 Data Description: